What is an authorization?

 There may be a difference between the amount that you see when you initially authorize a purchase, and the final capture amount.
 Some merchants place a hold larger than the transaction amount to cover incidentals or tips (such as "pay at the pump" for fuel, or at restaurants, hotels, and car rental locations), which will impact your available balance while the authorization is pending.
 If no incidentals took place, or you tipped less than the hold amount, your final transaction amount will reflect that difference.
 Please see your Venmo Debit Cardholder Agreement for further details.

 Why is my balance less than expected before the payment is finalized?

 Right after you make a purchase (authorization), all or part of your Venmo balance will be held until the purchase is finalized (captured) by the merchant.
 If your Venmo balance exceeds the amount of your purchase, your balance will be reduced by the authorized amount to account for this hold.
 This is to ensure that there are enough funds to cover the purchase once it is finalized.

-The Venmo Mastercard is issued by The Bancorp Bank pursuant to license by Mastercard International Incorporated.
+The Venmo Mastercard Debit C is issued by The Bancorp Bank pursuant to license by Mastercard International Incorporated.
 The Bancorp Bank; Member FDIC.
-Card may be used everywhere Mastercard is accepted in the U.S. Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.
+The Venmo Debit Card may be used everywhere Mastercard is accepted in the U.S. Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.